FlechaRoja/ApacheDS/README.md

 #Installation

 The folder */var/lib/apacheds-${APACHEDS_VERSION}* contains the runtime data and thus has been defined as a volume.
 A [volume container](https://docs.docker.com/userguide/dockervolumes/) could be used for that.
-The image uses exactly the file system structure defined in the [ApacheDS documentation](https://directory.apache.org/apacheds/advanced-ug/2.2.1-debian-instance-layout.html).
+The image uses exactly the file system structure defined by the [ApacheDS documentation](https://directory.apache.org/apacheds/advanced-ug/2.2.1-debian-instance-layout.html).

 The container can be started issuing the following command: